aakiliqbal/snapTab/CONTEXT.md

 ### Persistence

-- Infi Tab is local-first; no backend or account sync exists in the MVP.
+- SnapTab is local-first; no backend or account sync exists in the MVP.
 - Zustand persist writes runtime state to `chrome.storage.local`; localStorage is the dev fallback.
 - The Toolbar Popup writes to the same persisted `TabState` as the New Tab Surface.
 - JSON Backup is replace-only on import.